muralco/mural-schema/README.md

 > `'string|number|MyCustomType'` or `[['boolean', { a: 'string' }, OtherType]]`

-Union schema types are the type-equivallents of the `OR` operator.
+Union schema types are the type-equivalents of the `OR` operator.
 A _union type_ is a set of _types_.
 The input value must match at least one of the _types_ included in the _union type_.

 There are two flavours for _union types_: _string unions_ and _array unions_.